-The Cape Cod Poetry Review is currently seeking any submissions from June 1 through August 15, 2021.
-Please use our Submittable Portal to submit work during this time.
+The Cape Cod Poetry Review is on hiatus from submissions until fall of 2022.
+When we do open, we will ask that you please use our Submittable Portal to submit work during this time.
 Simultaneous submissions are accepted, but please let us know immediately if the piece has been accepted elsewhere.
 Please do not send multiple submissions.

 At this time, we can’t pay for material published in the journal, although we will certainly provide payment in the form of two contributor copies.
 For the sake of transparency, we charge a submission fee of $3.00, of which less than half goes to CCPR (Submittable takes the rest), but which still nominally helps cover the cost of the journal (mainly, software and printing).
 If the fee presents hardship, please feel free to email us, and we'll waive it.

 - Length: 250 - 4,000 words.
 This isn’t set in stone, but between these lengths will be your best bet.